AliceMoro/AlphaStrongMastersThesis/README.md

 # Alice Moro's Masters Thesis work

+"Measurement of the strong coupling constant with the LHCb detector"

 All useful ROOT files can be found here: https://drive.google.com/drive/folders/1TAwn5ll-_hyRoDiqyBTvuqv1rN44elUB?usp=sharing

 Here is a description of the content of the folders.
 To better understand the analysis flow, they should be employed in the order proposed in the following.